kevin-montrose/Jil/README.md

 	* ISO8601, a string, ie. "2011-07-14T19:43:37Z"
   - Whether or not to exclude null values when serializing dictionaries, and object members
   - Whether or not to "pretty print" while serializing, which adds extra linebreaks and whitespace for presentation's sake
+  - Whether or not the JSON will be used as JSONP (which requires slightly more work be done w.r.t. escaping)

 ## Benchmarks